hl7ch/ch-term/input/pagecontent/index.md

 * [Concept Maps](conceptmaps.html)
 * [Naming Systems](namingsystems.html)

+#### Finding Usage Context
+As this implementation guide focuses solely on terminology artifacts, it does not specify where these individual instances are used.
+The terminology resources defined here are referenced and used by other Swiss FHIR implementation guides.

+To understand the relationships and usage of these terminology artifacts:
+* [Dependent IGs Analysis](https://fhir.ch/ig/ch-term/qa-dep.html): See this analysis to see which other implementation guides reference and depend on the terminology resources defined in this guide.
+* [Cross-IG Index](https://www.fhir.org/guides/stats2/ch-index.html): The Swiss XIG provides a comprehensive overview of the Swiss FHIR ecosystem and shows how terminology from this guide is integrated across different implementation guides and profiles.

 ### Collaboration & Governance
 This implementation guide is the result of collaborative work undertaken with participants from [HL7 Switzerland](https://www.hl7.ch) and [eHealth Suisse](https://www.e-health-suisse.ch/startseite.html).